U2Rocks/Gin_Bucket_DB/README.md

 ## Summary

-A minimal file based database system that stores all data as lines in a txt file.
+A minimal file based database system that stores all data as lines in a .txt file.
 The system works off of storage files known as buckets.

 ## Build

-Bucket Database is completely build with standard gin libraries.
+Bucket Database is completely built with standard gin libraries.

 ## How to Start